practice area bg MOBILE practice area bg scaled

 Florida Statute § 627.736 requires that a car accident victim seek initial medical treatment within 14 calendar days of the crash to preserve PIP eligibility.
 This 14-day window begins on the date of the accident, not on the date symptoms become severe, not on the date you obtain a doctor’s appointment, and not on the date you realize you are injured.
 Miss the 14-day window entirely, and PIP coverage is denied regardless of how serious your injuries are or how directly they resulted from the crash.

 The 14-day rule creates a particularly consequential trap for Tampa accident victims with soft-tissue injuries, traumatic brain injuries with delayed symptom onset, or internal injuries that do not immediately produce obvious symptoms.
 Whiplash injuries, spinal disc damage, and concussive brain injuries frequently present with mild or moderate symptoms in the first days after a crash that worsen significantly over the following weeks.
-Victims who delay seeking treatment because they believe their injuries are minor or because they are waiting for a primary care appointment routinely find that their PIP coverage has been eliminated by the time they recognize the full extent of their injuries.

 Florida’s PIP (Personal Injury Protection) system is meant to provide quick medical coverage after a car accident.
 In reality, insurers often use it to cut off or limit treatment.

 The most common tool is the Independent Medical Examination (IME).
 Although labeled “independent,” the doctor is chosen and paid by the insurance company.
 IME physicians frequently conclude that further treatment is not medically necessary even when treating doctors disagree.
-Once that opinion is issued, the insurer can suspend or terminate PIP benefits, placing financial pressure on the injured person and creating evidence to limit future claims.
+Once that opinion is issued, the insurer can suspend or terminate PIP benefits, thereby placing financial pressure on the injured person and creating evidence that can limit future claims.

-Insurers also rely on peer review denials, in which a doctor reviews records without examining the patient and determines that certain treatment was unnecessary.
-These paper reviews are used to justify reduced or denied payments.
 While Florida law provides mechanisms to challenge improper IMEs and peer reviews, doing so requires strict compliance with statutory procedures and deadlines.
 Without legal guidance, many accident victims accept benefit terminations that may not be legally justified.

 Tampa car accident insurance claims are contested through a combination of legal strategy, evidence manipulation, and psychological pressure that experienced attorneys recognize and counter.
 Understanding these tactics before you encounter them is the first step toward ensuring that they do not succeed against your claim.